-How do you install Paving Stones?
+How to install Paving Stones?

 6. Add sand and screed once more, and remove screed bars.
 Trowel in the sand, to fill where screed bars were.
 Now you have an area ready to install paving stones